Escobar rallies Mets past Marlins in 10, back into 1st alone

 After this weekend, New York finishes the regular season with three home games against Washington, while the Braves play at Miami.

-Both those big hits came right-handed.
-The switch-hitter was batting from the left side when his RBI single off Dylan Floro (1-3) in the 10th scored automatic runner Francisco Lindor from second base — after an intentional walk to Jeff McNeil brought Escobar to the plate with two on and one out.
+Both those big hits came right-handed, but the switch-hitter was batting from the left side when his RBI single off Dylan Floro (1-3) in the 10th scored automatic runner Francisco Lindor from second base — after an intentional walk to Jeff McNeil brought Escobar to the plate with two on and one out.

-“A little bit of the force, a little bit of the matchup, and you trust Flo what he’s going to do,” Marlins manager Don Mattingly explained.
-“Pretty much Escobar all night.”

-It was the first time a Mets player had at least five RBIs and knocked in all their runs in a walk-off win.
-After a slow start to his first season in New York, Escobar is batting .330 with eight homers and 24 RBIs in September.

 Jesús Luzardo mowed down the Mets for six innings, striking out Pete Alonso three times and taking a two-hit shutout into the seventh.